Peiman Maheripour

 Peiman Maheripour (Persian: پیمان ماهریپور) (born 15 October 1987) is an Iranian Strongman and powerlifter.

 Strongman career

-He got the second place in Iran's Strongest Man in 2018.
+Maheripour is the third Iranian (after Soltaan Bathaiee in 2005 and Reza Gharaei in 2006) who got selected for the World's Strongest Man competition which he managed twice.

-He is the third Iranian athlete (after Soltaan Bathaiee in 2005 and Reza Gharaei in 2006) who could compete in World's Strongest Man event in 2017.
+In 2017 World's Strongest Man, he competed in heat 5 together with Zydrunas Savickas, Nick Best, Terry Hollands, Bryan Benzel and Oluwatofunmi Fadesire.
+He secured third in his group, but it was not sufficient to reach the finals.

-In 2017 World's Strongest Man, he competed in Heat 5 together with Zydrunas Savickas, Nick Best, Terry Hollands, Bryan Benzel and Oluwatofunmi Fadesire.
-By placing third in his group, he could not reach the grand final.
-At the 2018 World's Strongest Man, he again failed to reach the finals.
+In 2018 World's Strongest Man, he competed in heat 1 together with the champion Hafþór Júlíus Björnsson, Matjaz Belsak, Marius Lalas, Laurence Shahlaei and Rob Kearney.
+He managed fifth in his group which was again not sufficient to reach the finals.

-His deadlift record is 492 kg in training.
+Maheripour won second place in 2018 Iran's Strongest Man behind Mohammad Ezzatpour and third place in 2023 Siberian Power Show behind Dmitrii Skosyrskii and David Shamey.
+Holder of the Asian deadlift record with 485 kg, he is widely regarded for his prowess in deadlifting and for having the fifth heaviest deadlift ever, after Hafþór Júlíus Björnsson (3 times) and Eddie Hall.